mila-iqia/mila-docs/docs/Information_sharing_policies.rst

-Data Sharing Policies
+Data sharing policies
 =====================

-`/miniscratch <Information.html#storage>`_ supports ACL to allows collaborative work on rapidly changing data, i.g. work in process datasets, model checkpoints, etc...
+`/miniscratch <Information.html#storage>`_ supports Access Control Lists (ACL) to allows collaborative work on rapidly changing data, e.g. work in process datasets, model checkpoints, etc...

 `/network/projects <Information.html#storage>`_ aims to offer a collaborative space for long-term projects.
 Data that should be kept for a longer period then